The power press exception to Workers’ Comp

 The power press exception to workers’ compensation exclusivity is only available for the injured worker where the worker’s injuries are not fatal.
 (Lab.
 Code, § 4558(b).)
 The spouse of an injured worker does not have a derivative claim for loss of consortium pursuant to Labor Code section 4558(b).
 (See LeFiell, supra, 228 Cal.App.4th at 282.)
 However, if the worker’s injuries are fatal, the statute has carved out a valid claim for dependents.
 (Id. at 289.)

-Andje Medina is an attorney at The Veen Firm, PC in San Francisco.
-Her practice focuses exclusively on plaintiff catastrophic personal injury cases.
-She frequently handles third-party workplace injury claims and suits against employers that fall outside of the workers’ compensation exclusive remedy doctrine.
-She was recently named by the Daily Journal as one of the Top 40 Attorneys under 40 and was a SFTLA 2017 Trial Lawyer of the Year Finalist.
-She has been included on the Best Lawyers in America list the last two years.
-She has been recognized as a Rising Star by Northern California Super Lawyers every year since 2012 and is rated AV Preeminent by Martindale Hubbell.
-She is also included on the Top 100 Trial Lawyers and Top 40 Under 40 lists by The National Trial Lawyers.
-In 2012, she received the Distinguished LRIS Panel Member Award, for the largest recovery in the history of the Bar Association San Francisco’s Lawyer Referral Service Program.
-In 2011, she obtained a verdict that was included in “California Top Verdicts of 2011.http://www.veenfirm.com
+Andje was named a Top 40 under 40 Attorney in California in 2017 by the Daily Journal and was a finalist for the San Francisco Trial Lawyers Association Trial Lawyer of the Year Award in 2017.
+She was included on the Best Lawyers in America lists from 2015–2018.
+She has been included on the list of Rising Stars by Northern California Super Lawyers every year since 2012 and is rated AV Preeminent by Martindale Hubbell.
+In 2012, she received the Distinguished LRIS Panel Member Award, for the largest recovery in the history of the Bar Association of San Francisco's Lawyer Referral Service Program.
+In 2011, she obtained a verdict that was included in "California Top Verdicts of 2011."

 For reprint permission, contact the publisher: www.plaintiffmagazine.com